FLO-2DSoftware/FLO-2D-Docs/Build23/_sources/flo-2d_plugin/user_manual/index.rst.txt

 User Manual
 ============

-Continuous enhancements and refinements are in progress for the FLO-2D Plugin.
-Users can choose from two versions:

-FLO-2D Plugin v0.10.115 (current release)
+This is the user manual for the FLO-2D Plugin Gila v1.0.0.

 FLO-2D Plugin Gila v1.0.0

 Updates aim to deliver increased functionality, efficiency, and overall performance for FLO-2D modeling.